Propagation of Chaos for reflecting diffusions with local-time dependent noise: Diffusions with local time dependent noise

 \subsection{Time of determinacy}

-In this subsection we consider the pair $(Y, L)$ when the noise of $Y$ decreases as a power of its reflection local time $L$.
-That is, we consider

-for a given $p \in [0, \infty).$ This function is neither Lipschitz, nor bounded away from zero, so existence of $(Y, L)$ does not immediately follow from Theorems \ref{theorem:strong_existence_sec3} and \ref{th:reflected_diffusion}.
+In this subsection we give the proof of Theorem \ref{intro:th:sde_sigma_p} after introducing various lemmas.
+We consider the pair $(Y, L)$ when the noise of $Y$ is a function $\sigma \geq 0$ with support $[0, \sigma_0]$ and locally Lipschitz on $[0, \sigma_0).$ Such a function is not bounded away from zero, so existence of $(Y, L)$ does not immediately follow from Theorems \ref{theorem:strong_existence_sec3} and \ref{th:reflected_diffusion}.
 However,

-does satisfy these properties, allowing us to build up a strong solution by letting $\d \to 0.$ Assuming we can build a solution with $\sigma_p$ as defined above, the noise will continue to decrease as the local time accumulates.
-It is conceivable that the noise will disappear completely if the noise decreases to zero.
-After this time, if it exists, the process will be have no noise.
+does satisfy these properties for each $\d > 0,$ and we can build up a strong solution by letting $\d$ decrease to zero.
+It is conceivable that the noise will disappear completely if the noise decreases to zero at the random time the local time reaches $\sigma_0,$ the edge of the support of $\sigma.$ After this time we may continuously extend the process to be zero.
 That is, it will be deterministically zero from this time forward.
-Because of this we call this time the \emph{time until determinism} and denote it by $\tau$.
-(We hide the dependence on $p$.)
+Because of this we call this time the \emph{time of determinacy} and denote it by $\tau_{\sigma_0}$.
 Formally,

-In this subsection we prove the following Theorem which we prove after introducing some lemmas. \begin{theorem} For any $p \in [0, \infty)$ and $\sigma_p$ as above, there exists a strong solution to